 When applied to insurance claims, AI can not only process the meaning behind text documents, but can also be trained using Machine Learning to understand written text.
 This text is an example of unstructured data that requires review before loading into the insurer’s P&C insurance solution, saving time when processed by AI.
 Text recognition can be used to process police reports, insurance adjusters’ notes, emails with the policyholder and more.

 Artificial Intelligence is taking hold in the insurance industry.
-When applied to claims management, the right technology can shorten the time to settle drastically, saving the insurer significant man hours and offering heightened customer satisfaction with a faster payout.
+When applied to claims management, the right technology can:

 Reach out to WaterStreet Company today to request a consultation and demo.